Molly is originally from northeastern Ohio, living in Salt Lake City, Utah. Her goal is to share some of the beautiful places near her home.

 A shine stands on a section of the forest known as the Memorial Forest Shrine Park, 270 acres dedicated to over 20,000 American men and women who lost their lives protecting our country in WWII, the Korean War, Vietnam, and the Persian Gulf War.

-In the center of Mohican-Memorial State Forest is Mohican State Park, 1,110 acres of recreational land that is used year-round.
+In the center of Mohican-Memorial State Forest is Mohican State Park, with 1,110 acres of recreational land that is used year-round.
 The park offers groomed hiking and biking trails, bridle trails, picnic areas, and campsites where visitors can hike, bike, ride horses, fish, and snowmobile among other recreational activities.
-The trails are easy to locate, follow, and complete, while offering a variety of scenic routes through the forest, along the Mohican River, up to the Dam, and along the Hemlock Gorge to name a few.
+The trails are easy to locate, follow, and complete while offering a variety of scenic routes through the forest, along the Mohican River, up to the Dam, and along the Hemlock Gorge to name a few.
 The park has a taste of everything, from steep climbs through woodsy trails to breezy flat paths across open meadows.

 Hiking Trails: Park vs. Forest